-We’ve talked about Georgian banks for years here at Nomad Capitalist, and they remain one of the easiest places to open a bank account in the world.
+Georgian banks remain one of the easiest places to open a bank account in the world.
 The country’s two largest banks are TBC and Bank of Georgia; both trade on the London Stock Exchange.
 Many of the smaller banks eschew foreigners, but a few will accept you with a good reason.

 Tourists are welcome to bank in Georgia, although interest rates are slightly less than for residents and citizens.
-TBC will pay tourists 2.4% for a one-year term and 2.85% for a two-year term; rates at Bank of Georgia are almost identical.
+The largest banks in Georgia – TBC Bank and Bank of Georgia currently offer rates of 10.14% and 11.25% on one-year term deposits.

-Oh, and online banking is excellent; you can open more term deposits online from the comfort of your home or cash out your deposit without needing to return to Georgia.
+Online banking there is excellent; you can open more term deposits online from the comfort of your home or cash out your deposit without needing to return to Georgia.